Privacy Implementation Notice 2024-01: Digital Advertising

 • ensuring effective and responsible use of public funds

 A combination of digital advertising methods can be used to target an audience.
-Audience targeting segments all prospective advertising recipients into specific groups based on their demographic group, geographic location, interests and online behaviour.
-This information, which may include personal information, is subsequently collected by the advertising platform and used to tailor advertisements to groups that would be most likely to act on the advertisement.
-Digital advertising methods, including behavioural targeting, contextual targeting, first-party targeting and geo-targeting, carry varied levels of privacy risk, as detailed in Appendix C.
+Segmentation categorizes all prospective advertising recipients into specific groups based on their demographic group, geographic location, interests and online behaviour.
+This information, which may include personal information, is collected by the advertising platform and used to tailor and target advertisements to groups that would be most likely to act on the advertisement.
+Digital advertising methods, including behavioural targeting, contextual targeting, first-party targeting and geo-targeting, carry varied levels of privacy risk, as presented in more detail in Appendix B.

 Regardless of any third parties involved, the GC is the ultimate steward of all information collected or handled on its behalf.
 Consequently, in addition to the Privacy Act and its related policy suite, personal information, like all information handled by the GC, must be managed as a strategic asset in accordance with the following:

-Any information that includes elements of personal information or is deemed personal information must be managed in accordance with the Privacy Act and its related GC privacy policy instruments, which govern how personal information is collected, used or disclosed.
-See the Guidance section of this implementation notice for recommendations on how to mitigate privacy risks associated with handling personal information in a digital advertising context.
+Any information that includes elements of personal information must be managed in accordance with the Privacy Act and its related GC privacy policy instruments, which govern how personal information is collected, used or disclosed.
+In the context of digital advertising, web analytics may be used to collect, analyze, measure, and report on data about web traffic and user visits.
+As such, any personal information collected for digital advertising purposes that is supported by web analytics must be safeguarded in accordance with Appendix E: Standard on Privacy in Web Analytics of the Directive on Privacy Practices.

 The AOR subcontracts GC digital advertising to third-party suppliers, including the following: